1975 Australian constitutional crisis: Campaign

 Polls were released at the end of the first week of campaigning, and showed a nine-point swing against Labor.
 Whitlam's campaign did not believe it at first, but additional polling made it clear that the electorate was turning against the ALP.
 The Coalition attacked Labor for the economic conditions, and released television commercials "The Three Dark Years" showing images from the Whitlam government scandals.
 The ALP campaign, which had concentrated on the issue of Whitlam's dismissal, did not begin to address the economy until its final days.
 By that time Fraser, confident of victory, was content to sit back, avoid specifics and make no mistakes.
 There was little violence in the campaign, but three letter bombs were placed in the post; one wounded two people in Bjelke-Petersen's office, while the other two, addressed to Kerr and Fraser, were intercepted and defused.

-During the campaign, the Kerrs purchased a Sydney apartment, as Sir John was prepared to resign in the event that the ALP triumphed.
+During the campaign, the Kerrs purchased a Sydney apartment, as John was prepared to resign in the event that the ALP triumphed.
 In the 13 December election, the Coalition won a record victory, with 91 seats in the House of Representatives to the ALP's 36 and a 35–27 majority in the expanded Senate.